Nine rules to help family law clients and their lawyers avoid social media dangers

 Facebook Timeline is probably the biggest thing that has happened to family law since the no-fault divorce.
 What is the most common way cheaters are now caught?
 Forgetting to logout of their Facebook page.
 Facebook and similar social networking tools have introduced interesting new communication and evidentiary challenges for family law lawyers.
 Use the above rules to keep you and your clients out of trouble.

-This article by Dan Pinnington (VP, Claims Prevention & Stakeholder Relations at LAWPRO) originally appeared in the July 20 issue of The Lawyers Weekly published by LexisNexis Canada Inc.
+This article by Dan Pinnington (VP, Claims Prevention & Stakeholder Relations at LAWPRO) originally appeared in The Lawyers Weekly published by LexisNexis Canada Inc.